Skip to Main Content

 Citing Elders and Indigenous Knowledge Keepers

 The recommended adaptations below allow for Indigenous Elders and Knowledge Keepers to be cited not only in-text but in the reference list as well.
-Your instructor will expect MLA which does not cite personal communications in the reference list so check with your instructor first when following these examples.
+Your instructor will expect MLA which does not cite personal communications in the reference list so check with your instructor first when following these recommended examples.

 MLA Works cited template